pitrak1/transient-specialists-react/README.md

 The app's tests can be run with `npm test`.

-Note that local setups will not work without a `.env` file with all required variables.
-All infrastructure other than the Amplify sites is controlled by terraform in the [Transient Specialists AWS Lambda](https://github.com/pitrak1/transient-specialists-aws-lambda) repository.
+Note that local setups will not work without a `.env` file with the `LAMBDA_ENDPOINT` and `LAMBDA_API_KEY` variables.
+All infrastructure other than the Amplify site is controlled by terraform in the [Transient Specialists AWS Lambda](https://github.com/pitrak1/transient-specialists-aws-lambda) repository.
 If resources are destroyed and recreated in the process of development, the ARNs and endpoints in the variables in `.env` may change.
-In addition to correcting those variables here, they also will need to be corrected in the corresponding Amplify site's environment variables.
+In addition to correcting those variables here, they also will need to be corrected in the Amplify site's environment variables.

 ## Deployment

-The app's development and production environments each have an AWS Amplify site that is linked to the Github repository.
-The development site is linked to the `master` branch, and the production site is linked to the `prod` branch.
-Pushing to these branches will automatically deploy to the site.
+The app has an AWS Amplify site linked to the Github repository's `master` branch.
+Pushing to this branch will automatically deploy to the site.

+To be able to hit the API Gateway locally, you'll need to modify the `terraform.tfvars` file in the AWS Lambda repo, apply the terraform, and then deploy the API.
+It's okay to do temporarily.
+Every API Gateway endpoint still requires an API key.

 ## Documents